 The sports betting lexicon is vast and sometimes confusing, especially to new bettors.
 Check out our sports betting glossary to get up to speed with every term you might need to know.

 Sports Betting Mistakes to Avoid

 Betting on your favorite teams like the Bills and Nets might seem like a no-brainer, but you need to manage your bankroll if you're going to sustain in the sports betting world and keep things in balance.
 Here are some sports betting mistakes to avoid.
-Don't overreact to that crushing Yankees moneyline defeat or choosing your heart over your head when it comes to the next Rangers' game!
+Don't overreact to that crushing Yankees moneyline defeat or choose your heart over your head when it comes to the next Rangers game!

 How do taxes work with sports betting winnings (or losses)?

 Whether you play online on a mobile device or at a physical sportsbook in New York, all sports betting winnings (and other gambling, including fantasy football) above $600 a year are taxed and must be reported.
 That amount could come from one big bet or smaller bets that add up to $600.
 The other details: